Master of Arts in Literary Translation

 Plus one of the following:

-- LTS 402 (fiction): Writing and Translation Workshop (four credits)
+- LTST 402 (fiction): Writing and Translation Workshop (four credits)

-- LTS 403 (poetry): Writing and Translation Workshop (four credits)
+- LTST 403 (poetry): Writing and Translation Workshop (four credits)

 Focusing on literary works from a number of different national cultures, these courses, which are offered through several departments and change from semester to semester, explore the interactions of literatures from different national contexts.